calacademy-research/citations_finder/README.md

 * Support adding PDFs from journals that lack DOIs. e.g.: Herpetological Conservation & Biology

 * Test that hypehens and colons are parsed correctly in the regular expression search sets

-* Examine GBIF literature search: https://www.gbif.org/resource/search?contentType=literature&year=2021,
-  2022&literatureType=journal&gbifDatasetKey=f934f8e2-32ca-46a7-b2f8-b032a4740454

-l API here.
-Pull all referenced DOIs?

-* Use GBIF literature search above to find more potential journals to scan.
-Possibly in an automated way, and pull the ISSNs from the above search to populate journals.tsv if they're missing, or perhaps place them directly into the jouirnals db record.

 * Bug: Scan is picking up "j, fong" (example) when it should be scanning only for "j. fong"